Dirichlet Process Parsimonious Mixtures for clustering: Dirichlet Process Parsimonious Mixtures

-However, the Bayesian and non-Bayesian finite mixture models described previously are in general parametric and may not be well adapted to represent complex and realistic data sets.
-Recently, the Bayesian-non parametric (BNP) mixtures, in particular the Dirichlet Process Mixture (DPM) \citep{DP_ferguson73, Antoniak74-DPM, Wood2008, gersman_blei_tutoBNP_2012} or by equivalence the Chinese Restaurant Process (CRP) mixture \citep{aldous85, Pitman2002, gersman_blei_tutoBNP_2012}, which may be seen and an infinite mixture model \cite{Rasmussen2000}, provide a principled way to overcome the issues in standard model-based clustering and classical Bayesian mixtures for clustering.
+The Bayesian and non-Bayesian finite mixture models described previously are however in general parametric and may not be well adapted to represent complex and realistic data sets.
+Recently, the Bayesian-non parametric (BNP) mixtures, in particular the Dirichlet Process Mixture (DPM) \citep{DP-Ferguson73, Antoniak74-DPM, Wood2008, Gershman-Blei-tutoBNP-2012} or by equivalence the Chinese Restaurant Process (CRP) mixture \citep{Aldous1985, Pitman2002, Gershman-Blei-tutoBNP-2012}, which can be seen as an infinite mixture model \citep{Rasmussen2000}, provide a principled way to overcome the issues in standard model-based clustering and classical Bayesian mixtures for clustering.
 They are fully Bayesian approaches and offer a principled alternative to jointly infer the number of mixture components (i.e clusters) and the mixture parameters, from the data.
-In the next section, we rely on the Dirichlet Process Mixture (DPM) formulation to derive the proposed approach.

 BNP mixture approaches for clustering assume general process as prior on the infinite possible partitions, which is not restrictive as in classical Bayesian inference.
-Such a prior can be a Dirichlet Process \citep{DP_ferguson73,Antoniak74-DPM, gersman_blei_tutoBNP_2012} or, by equivalence, a Chinese Restaurant Process \citep{Pitman2002,gersman_blei_tutoBNP_2012}.
+Such a prior can be a Dirichlet Process \citep{DP-Ferguson73,Antoniak74-DPM, Gershman-Blei-tutoBNP-2012} or, by equivalence, a Chinese Restaurant Process \citep{Pitman2002,Gershman-Blei-tutoBNP-2012}.
+In the next section, we rely on the Dirichlet Process Mixture (DPM) formulation to derive the proposed Bayesian non-parametric formulation of the parsimonious models.